On Control Networks Over Finite Lattices: Recovering the Lattice Structures

-\begin{rem} The algorithm in Step 3 for transitive orientation have been well established since 1999 \cite{bra99}, and we only give a sketch of it due to the limitation of space.
-Let $G$ be a prime undirected graph with vertex set $V$, start with a partition $\{\{v\},V\backslash\{v\}\}$ and define it as an ordered list.
-Then choose a pivot vertex $x\in V$, and split each partition class $Y$ into two parts: the vertices adjacent to $x$ (denoted by $Y_a$) and those non-adjacent to $x$ (denoted by $Y_n$) and place them in consecutive positions in the ordered list.
-Let $Y_n$ occupy the earlier in the two new positions if $x$ proceeds $Y$, and the latter if not.
-Then move on to another pivot vertex.
-Refining the partition through the procedure of choosing pivots, one will obtain an ordered partition where each class only contains a single element, which is the topological sorting of the orientation.
-One may refer to \cite{mc94,mc99} for proofs and details. \end{rem}

-Applying this algorithm to any network over ${\cal D}_k$, we have the following proposition, which ensures a network be generated from three classes of operators when a lattice structure is obtained. \begin{prp} If the partial order derived from a network over ${\cal D}_k$ by Algorithm \ref{a4.2} makes a lattice, then the network is generated from the class of functions $\{\v,\w,m_{a,b}\}$, where $\v$, $\w$ are the $\sup$, $\inf$ operators of the lattice respectively, and $m_{a,b}$ are piecewise constant functions defined as in (\ref{4.3}), $a,b\in{\cal D}_k$. \end{prp}
+If the partial order derived from the network over ${\mathcal D}_k$ following the above procedure makes a lattice, then the network is generated from the class of functions $\{\vee,\wedge,m_{a,b}\}$, where $\vee$, $\wedge$ are the $\sup$, $\inf$ operators of the lattice respectively, and $m_{a,b}$ are piecewise constant functions defined as in (\ref{4.3}), $a,b\in{\mathcal D}_k$. \end{proposition}

-{\it Proof.} The pairs on which the function with structure matrix $M_i$ is monotonic (i.e. satisfies (\ref{eq:s1})(\ref{eq:s2}), by the proof of Theorem \ref{t4.2}) are candidates of comparable pairs to allow this function to be generated from basic operators of a lattice \cite{lau06}.
-After checking the updating function of the $i$-th node on each pair $\{a,b\}\subset{\cal D}_k$, we obtain the comparability graph of the partial order for the dynamics of the $i$-th node.
+{\it Proof.} The pairs on which the function with structure matrix $M_i$ is monotonic (i.e. satisfies (\ref{eq:s1})(\ref{eq:s2}), by the proof of Theorem \ref{t4.2}) are candidates of comparable pairs to allow this function to be generated from basic operators of a lattice (see chapter 11 of \cite{lau06}).
+After checking the updating function of the $i$-th node on each pair $\{a,b\}\subset{\mathcal D}_k$, we obtain the comparability graph of the partial order for the dynamics of the $i$-th node.
 Since only when two elements are comparable in the order relation derived from each node can they be labelled as comparable in the partial order corresponding to the whole system, one need to take conjunction of the $n$ graphs (that is, there is an edge between $\{a,b\}$ in graph $G$ if and only if such edge exists for each graph $G_i$, $i=1,\cdots,n$), and check the conditions for being a lattice on the corresponding order relation after orienting the graph. $\Box$

-The above proposition gives a criterion for whether a network can be realized through basic operators of some lattice when only its structure matrix is known.
+Proposition \ref{p4.3} gives a criterion for whether a network can be realized through basic operators of some lattice when only its structure matrix is known.